vsilaev/tascalate-concurrent/README.md

 ```
 The call to `produceValue` will be executed on the `executorInitial` - it is passed explicitly.
 However, the call to `transformValueA` will be excuted on... `ForkJoinPool.commonPool()`!
 Hmmmm...
 Probably this makes sense, but how to force using alternative executor by default?
 No way!
 Probably this is possible with deeper calls?
 The answer is "NO" again!
 The invocation to `transformValueB` ran on explicitly supplied `executorNext`.
 But next call, `transformValueC` will be executed on... you guess it... `ForkJoinPool.commonPool()`!

 So, once you use `CompletableFuture` with JEE environment you must pass explicit instance of [ManagedExecutorService](https://docs.oracle.com/javaee/7/api/javax/enterprise/concurrent/ManagedExecutorService.html) to each and every method call.
-Not very convinient!
-To be fair, with Java 9+ API you can redefine this behavior via sublassing `CompletableFuture` and overriding two methods: [defaultExecutor](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html#defaultExecutor--) and [newIncompleteFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html#newIncompleteFuture--).
+Not very convenient!
+To be fair, with Java 9+ API you can redefine this behavior via sub-classing `CompletableFuture` and overriding two methods: [defaultExecutor](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html#defaultExecutor--) and [newIncompleteFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html#newIncompleteFuture--).
 Plus, you will have to define your own "entry points" instead of the standard `CompletableFuture.runAsync` and `CompletableFuture.supplyAsync`.

 With `CompletableTask` the situation is just the opposite.
 Let us rewrite the example above:
 ```java